AlbertoBasalo/cc-lab/docs/1-code/4-data/1_4_kata - blockchain.md

 ### Improvements:

 - Chain.Difficulty: The number of leading zeros that the hash of a block must have to be valid.

 - Block.Nonce: A number that is incremented to find a valid hash.

+## Clean Implementation Requirements

+1 - Use proper naming conventions.

+2 - Write simple blocks and instructions.

+3 - Keep functions small.

+4 - Avoid primitive obsession.

+  - Use data structures to store the blocks and the blockchain.

+  - Use clases to add functionality to the blocks and the blockchain.